athomasq/athomasq.github.io/essays/investing-in-public.md

 *"Without thoughtful [portfolio] construction, all you have is a pile of stones"* -- [Jerry Neumann](http://reactionwheel.net), liberally paraphrased

 This is perhaps the area where I've evolved the most.
 Given power law outcomes, current valuations, capital constraints and risk preferences, how should I structure my portfolio?
-How many investments a year, what cheque size, which rounds, what valuations ranges, when to follow on, when to exit, what win/loss ratios to target, how to recycle and so on?
+How many investments a year, what cheque size, which rounds, what valuation ranges, when to follow on, when to exit, what win/loss ratios to target, how to recycle and so on?
 There are lot of moving parts.

 So naturally, I built a model and scienced the shit out of it.
 Here's where I ended up: